-Warp 9 Internet Commerce System (Warp 9 ICS)
+Warp 9 Total Commerce Platform (Warp 9 TCP)

-The Warp 9 ICS, our flagship product, is an enterprise-grade software system that enables catalogers and retailers to expand their operation to the Internet with minimal investment, overhead and risk.
-A business does not need to invest in new hardware or software in order to utilize the Warp 9 ICS, because it is offered as a fully managed online ecommerce system hosted in our internet datacenter.
-With a range of easy to use and highly customizable features for product presentation as well store management, Warp 9 ICS satisfies many of the current and next generation requirements of catalogers and retailers.
-We charge our customers a recurring monthly fee for using the Warp 9 ICS software based on 12, 24 and 36 month term agreements.
-There are various pricing packages for Warp 9 ICS, depending on the customer's desired level of scalability and reliability.
+The Warp 9 TCP, our flagship product, is an enterprise-grade software system that enables catalogers and retailers to expand their operation to the Internet with minimal investment, overhead and risk.
+The TCP platform is a much more robust, scalable and flexible platform, than previously offered through Warp 9 ICS.
+A business does not need to invest in new hardware or software in order to utilize the Warp 9 TCP, because it is offered as a fully managed online e-commerce system hosted in our internet datacenter.
+With a range of easy to use and highly customizable features for product presentation as well store management, Warp 9 TCP satisfies many of the current and next generation requirements of catalogers and retailers.
+We charge our customers a recurring monthly fee for using the Warp 9 TCP software based on 12, 24 and 36 month term agreements.
+There are various pricing packages for Warp 9 TCP, depending on the customer's desired level of scalability and reliability.

-Warp 9 ICS is designed with a highly scalable enterprise architecture that allows us to provide our customers with maximum performance and system uptime.
-As our customer base or transaction volume grows, we simply add new servers, CPUs, memory and bandwidth without substantial changes to the ICS software.
-The high end version of the Warp 9 ICS offering operates on a cluster of load balanced and fault-tolerant servers in our onsite datacenter.
+Warp 9 TCP is designed with a highly scalable enterprise architecture that allows us to provide our customers with maximum performance and system uptime.
+As our customer base or transaction volume grows, we simply add new servers, CPUs, memory and bandwidth without substantial changes to the TCP software.
+The high end version of the Warp 9 TCP offering operates on a cluster of load balanced and fault-tolerant servers in our onsite datacenter.
 If a server in the cluster fails for any reason, the architecture shifts the traffic to other available servers, thus minimizing downtime and disruption to our customers' mission critical e-commerce websites.